alinz07/urban-octo-telegram/README.md

 ## **What and Why**
 This project refactors the html and css code for Horiseon's home page in order to improve accessibility so that the website is optimized for search engines.
 ## Criteria
-GIVEN a webpage meets accessibility standards
+GIVEN a webpage meets accessibility standards </br>
-WHEN I view the source code
+* WHEN I view the source code
-THEN I find semantic HTML elements
+* THEN I find semantic HTML elements </br>
-WHEN I view the structure of the HTML elements
+* WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements
+* THEN I find that the elements follow a logical structure independent of styling and positioning</br>
+* WHEN I view the image elements
-THEN I find accessible alt attributes
+* THEN I find accessible alt attributes</br>
-WHEN I view the heading attributes
+* WHEN I view the heading attributes
-THEN they fall in sequential order
+* THEN they fall in sequential order</br>
-WHEN I view the title element
+* WHEN I view the title element
-THEN I find a concise, descriptive title
+* THEN I find a concise, descriptive title

 ## **How and Why**
 * Comments, semantic elements and alt text were added to improve accessibility.
 This will increase the potential consumer base, improve code readability, improve the websites position in search engine results (SEO) and help avoid accessibility lawsuits.